UK retail sales helps sterling bounce back after Fed hit

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-LONDON Dec 18 Sterling rose against the dollar and the euro on Thursday, helped by much better than expected retail sales numbers for November, a boost for an economy that had appeared to be cooling off.
+LONDON Dec 18 Britain's pound gained around 0.5 percent against the dollar and the euro on Thursday, helped by much higher than expected retail sales numbers for November, a boost for an economy that had looked to be cooling off.

-The pound had shot lower against the dollar overnight along with a raft of other currencies in reaction to a statement on policy by the Federal Reserve, which was read as leaving it firmly on course to raise U.S. interest rates next year.
+Sterling hit a day's high of $1.5664 after the numbers showed sales rose 1.6 percent on the month compared to forecasts of 0.3 percent, adding to some hopeful signs around Christmas consumer spending.

-For much of this year, the Bank of England had been expected to move well before its U.S. counterpart, but the failure of inflation and, more importantly, wage growth to pick up has underpinned a sharp retreat in such expectations.
+Against the euro the pound was 0.7 percent higher on the day at 78.71 pence.
+(Reporting by Patrick Graham; editing by Anirban Nag)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)